OuHangKresnik/Ninja/raspberry/raspberry-hardware.md

-1. Raspberry Pi 2B
-  - It has 1 GB Ram; 40 GPIO pins
+1. Raspberry Pi 2B has 1 GB Ram; 40 GPIO pins
+2. "cat /proc/cpuinfo", you can see it uses 4 ARM v7 processors
+3. GPIO:

 Term:
 GPIO: General-purpose input/output